 Related article: What you need to know before returning a book on Audible

 It’s easy to forget about Audible Plus or to dismiss it because you couldn’t find anything the one time you looked for a minute.
 Lovely Audiobooks to the rescue!
-I list for you the best new additions to Audible Plus.
-And if you enjoy Romance audiobooks specifically, you can also follow my Facebook page.
-Every Friday, I post new Romance audiobooks in Audible Plus and Kindle Unlimited there.
+I list for you the best new additions to Audible Plus 4 times a year.

 Related article: The best Romance audiobooks in Audible Plus

 Trick 4: Know your audiobook prices

 An Audible credit is a thing with a very specific value.
 That value is $14.95.

 Under certain conditions (a discount or signing up for an annual instead of a monthly subscription), you might get an Audible credit for less.
 But it is easiest to attach this value to it which is the price of a standard Audible Premium Plus membership.

 Because you don’t always have to buy audiobooks with an Audible credit.
 You can also buy them with money!